-My Mexican Bruschetta is an appetizer I love serving with my Homemade Cheese Enchiladas, and I hope it’ll become one of your new favorites, too.
+My Mexican Bruschetta is an appetizer I love serving with my Homemade Cheese Enchiladas, as well as my Homemade Green Chicken Enchiladas.
+I hope it’ll become one of your new favorites, too.
 Happy cooking and have a blessed day.

 Here are some great sizes for pinning to your board.